Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/1a-recommended-storage.md

 or other similar

-**Important information**
+> [!IMPORTANT]

-Some M.2 disks are not compatible.
+> Some M.2 disks are not compatible.
 Please check the availability list on [Pimoroni NVMe Base description](https://shop.pimoroni.com/products/nvme-base?variant=41219587178579).

 ---